renovatebot/renovate/lib/modules/datasource/custom/readme.md

 }
 ```

-This could be used to update ansible yaml files with the latest version through a regex manager, e.g. with the following ansible content:
+This could be used to update Ansible YAML files with the latest version through a regex manager.
+For example, with the following Ansible content:

 ```yaml
 # renovate: datasource=custom.nexus_generic depName=something versioning=loose